WilliamRagstad/WilliamRagstad.github.io/content/about/_index.md

 +++
-title = 'About'
+title = 'About me'
 date = 2024-01-07T18:18:07+01:00
 draft = true
 +++

-# About me

-Hello, I'm a nerdy polyglot software and-systems engineer/developer from Sweden.
-Welcome to my blog!
+Hello and Welcome to my blog! \
 This is my corner of the internet where I write about stuff.
-I love to learn new things and I'm always curious about how things work.
+I'm a nerdy polyglot software and-systems engineer/developer from Sweden, currently studying Computer Science at [KTH Royal Institute of Technology](https://www.kth.se/en).

 > ## Fun facts
 > - I play the cello 🎻
 > - I love point and click adventure games.

-I'm especially interested in the following topics:
+I'm *especially* interested in the following topics:
 - Computer science
     - Algorithms & Data structures
     - Programming languages